Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Algorithm development

-As shown in Table \ref{tab:overhead}, we only need to upload the sparse gradient information of the selected worker, thus significantly saving the communication overhead ($\mathcal{M}^{t}$ selected in SASG and LASG is not the same due to different update information).
-In addition, we only have to store the sparsified gradient on the server-side in step iv, which reduces the memory overhead of traditional adaptive aggregation methods.
+As shown in Table \ref{tab:overhead}, we only need to upload the sparse gradient information from the selected workers, thus significantly saving the communication overhead (note that $\mathcal{M}^{t}$ selected in SASG and LASG is not the same due to different update information).
+Furthermore, SASG stores the sparsified gradient on the server, which reduces the memory overhead of traditional adaptive aggregation methods.